modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 The compiler's job is to optimize and translate Julia code it into runnable [machine code](https://en.wikipedia.org/wiki/Machine_code).
 If a variable's type cannot be deduced before the code is run, then the compiler won't generate efficient code to handle that variable.
 We call this phenomenon "type instability".
+Enabling type inference means making sure that every variable's type in every function can be deduced from the types of the function inputs alone.

 A "heap allocation" (or simply "allocation") occurs when we create a new variable without knowing how much space it will require (like a `Vector` with flexible length).
-Julia has a [mark-and-sweep](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Copying_vs._mark-and-sweep_vs._mark-and-don't-sweep) [garbage collector](https://docs.julialang.org/en/v1/devdocs/gc/) (GC), which runs periodically during code execution to free up space on the heap.
+Julia has a mark-and-sweep [garbage collector](https://docs.julialang.org/en/v1/devdocs/gc/) (GC), which runs periodically during code execution to free up space on the heap.
 Execution of code is stopped while the garbage collector runs, so minimising its usage is important.

-The vast majority of performance tips, such as [those found in the manual](https://docs.julialang.org/en/v1/manual/performance-tips/), come down to these two fundamental ideas.
+The vast majority of performance tips come down to these two fundamental ideas.
 Typically, the most common beginner pitfall is the use of [untyped global variables](https://docs.julialang.org/en/v1/manual/performance-tips/#Avoid-untyped-global-variables) without passing them as arguments.
 Why is it bad?
 Because the type of a global variable can change outside of the body of a function, so it causes type instabilities wherever it is used.
 Those type instabilities in turn lead to more heap allocations.

+With this in mind, after you're done with the current page, you should read the [official performance tips](https://docs.julialang.org/en/v1/manual/performance-tips/): they contain some useful advice which is not repeated here for space reasons.

 ## Measurements